solnurkarim/HTML-to-CSS-autocompletion/README.md

 - `html-to-css-autocompletion.excludePattern`
 Set custom glob pattern to exclude search on pattern matches.
 E.g.: `**/{folderName1,folderName2,...}/**`

+## Notice 06.09.2018
+Due to personal circumstances this extension will be removed from marketplace by the end of the next week.

 ## Contribute
 If you have any issues or would like to contribute to the development of this extension please drop by at [github](https://github.com/solnurkarim/HTML-to-CSS-autocompletion)/[github issues](https://github.com/solnurkarim/HTML-to-CSS-autocompletion/issues).